-In the wild, cockatiels naturally feed on a wide variety of fruit, and in captivity, they enjoy eating fruit too.
-Fresh fruit should make up around 20–25% of your bird’s diet because it provides them with essential vitamins, minerals, and hydration.
+In the wild, cockatiels sometimes feed on a wide variety of fruit, and in captivity, they enjoy eating fruit too.
+Fresh fruit should make up around 5–10% of your bird’s diet because it provides them with essential vitamins, minerals, and hydration.
 But what about apples?
 Can cockatiels eat apples?

 Yes!
 Apples are great snacks for cockatiels, and since apples are so readily available, they are ideal additions to your cockatiel’s daily fruit intake.
-That said, moderation is key, and cockatiels should not eat apple seeds because they can be potentially toxic.
+That said, moderation is key, and cockatiels should not eat apple seeds.

 In this article, we look at the potential health benefits of feeding apples to your cockatiel and a few concerns to be aware of.
 Let’s get started!